macmpi/berryboot-scripts/Volumio2/README.md

 ```
 curl -Ls --output installVolumio2 http://bit.do/InstV2; chmod u+x installVolumio2; ./installVolumio2
 ```
-and follow onscreen instructions to install Volumio2 image on your berryboot media.
+and follow onscreen instructions to install a patched Volumio2 image on your berryboot media.

+That patched image will then natively support all features, as would the standalone distribution.